-This is the first of a series of posts where I explain some fundamental statistical concepts.
-Statistics has a reputation for being a) complicated, b) boring, or c) both complicated and boring.
+This is the first of a series of posts where I explain some basic concepts for analytics.
+Fundamental statistics: average and standard deviation in particular, are important to understand.
+Especially, since statistics has a reputation for being a) complicated, b) boring, or c) both complicated and boring.

 When we have some data to analyse, for example for a report, we use descriptive statistics.

 One common example of a descriptive statistic is average.
 We use averages to get a sense of a ‘typical’ value when there is a set of values to choose from.
-This is typically the mean of a set of numbers (all the values summed together, and then divided by the total number of values in the sample), though it could be the median (the central value of a ranked set of values), or the mode (the value that occurs most frequently in a set).
+This is typically the mean of a set of numbers (all the values summed together, and then divided by the total number of values in the sample).

 If we have some temperature data from an industrial process, we might want to take the mean of that data to see what the general temperature is over a period of time.

 If we calculated the median of the temperature data, we would be looking for the central value.

 If the data has a few values that are much higher than the rest (perhaps a tool went blunt and the cutting temperature increased rapidly), the high values would actually inflate the mean.
 This would distort our view of the rest of the data.
 In such a case, the median is appropriate.

 If we are interested in the most common temperature value – when the process has reached operating conditions for instance – then the mode is the average we are seeking.

 However, if there is one term that separates those-who-know from those-who-don’t-know, it is standard deviation.